 Two of the buildings, 3 and 4 N Aberdeen, were completed in 2013 and have 18 and 9 units, respectively.

-Two additional buildings under construction at 20 and 22 N Aberdeen and slated for spring 2014 occupancy will host 54 apartments.
+Two additional buildings at 20 and 22 N Aberdeen have 54 apartments and started occupancy in 2014.

 Madison Aberdeen Place has a mix of one-, two- and three-bedroom apartments.